 - The lives of significant individuals in the past who have contributed to national and international achievements.

 - Progression through History of Britain from early Britons to Edward the Confessor

 How can you help your child?

 - Help them to research topics using the internet, BugClub, Espresso or books at the library.

 - Ask questions about key names and dates that are important to their topic

 - Ask them to tell you how the topic they are learning relates to/ differs from/ has influenced our locality and how we are today.

 During international week, we are able to showcase our culture and learn about the culture of others.
-Understanding my family tree, helps me to affirm my sense of identity and understanding about someone’s culture helps me to appreciate diversity.
+Understanding my family tree helps me to affirm my sense of identity, and understanding about someone else's culture helps me to appreciate our diversity.
 International week is a celebration of how multicultural Curwen is!